Wanting to try out your product. Just curious which is better. People rave about your company all over the net. Based on the price is …

 We do not use BHT or any snythetic candle additives in our soy candles.
 BHT, or butylated hydroxytoluene, is an antioxidant that is used to extend the shelf life of foods.
 BHT is also used as a additive in some candles.

 Organic compounds in candles tend to react with oxygen, which can cause the base color of the wax to change, as well as react with combinations of fragrances and dyes, making it hard to create a great performing candle.
-When you pour and blend your wax formulation, you are introducing oxygen, which can cause the color of the finished candle to change over time and effect your fragrances.
+When you pour and blend your wax formulation, you are introducing oxygen, which can cause the color of the finished candle to change over time and affect your fragrances.
 BHT binds with the oxygen molecules trapped inside the candle so that other organic compounds do not mix with each other, which reduces the effects of oxygenation and color shift in candles.

-The majority of candles today are made with Paraffin wax, a petroleum by-product or a combination of both.
+The majority of candles today are made with paraffin wax, a petroleum by-product or a combination of both.
 We use 100% soy wax, no fillers or partial blends of other waxes!

-A great way to tell is by it's outward appearance.
-Soy wax tends to look creamy and soft sometimes with subtle white discolorations and unique natural markings on the surface of the candle.
-Paraffin wax has a transparent texture sometimes with dark discolorations and bubbles or craters on the top.
+A great way to tell is by its outward appearance.
+Soy wax tends to look creamy and soft, sometimes with subtle white discolorations and unique natural markings on the surface of the candle.
+Paraffin wax has a transparent texture, sometimes with dark discolorations and bubbles or craters on the top.

 Some of them do, yes.
 In order to keep the ingredients of our candles as natural as possible.
 Pure Integrity has chosen to not use ultra-violet inhibitors.
 Therefore, some of the colors will fade over time.

 We recommend that customers keep candles in a cool and dry place when not in use.
 Most fading occurs when candles are exposed to direct sunlight.